The Best Coffee for Cold Brew: A Small-Batch Roaster's Picks

 That's it.
 That's the whole game.

-It's May in Greenport.
-The mornings are warming up, the café's busy with iced drinks, and the season's just opening.
+It's summer in Greenport.
+The mornings are warming up, the café's busy with iced drinks, and the season's in full swing.
 If you want to start with one bag, my pick for cold brew is the French Dark lineup.
 If you want to try a few, the Coffee Discovery Box is the move — eight quarter-pound bags, plenty for a summer of mason jar batches.

 Order a bag, set it on the counter, dump it in a jar tonight, drink it tomorrow.
 That's the whole thing.